VirtoCommerce/vc-platform/docs/old-versions/vc113devguide/architecture/extending-and-using-logging-system.md

 ---
 ## Introduction

 VirtoCommerce logging system is based on Semantic Logging Application Block (SLAB).
 If you have to add logging to your code, you should be familiar with SLAB basics.
-Read more about SLABВ <a href="http://msdn.microsoft.com/en-us/library/dn440729(v=pandp.60).aspx" rel="nofollow">here</a>.
+Read more about SLAB <a href="http://msdn.microsoft.com/en-us/library/dn440729(v=pandp.60).aspx" rel="nofollow">here</a>.

 We expanded SLAB by creating SlabInvoker and extension Write method to write into log without concern about passing parameters order in the event method and it's code.
 Just store everything you need to log in the context and pass the context to the selected Event.